-Members of the Downtown Association in Plattsburgh meet for the second time at Champlain Wine Company on City Hall Place on June 28.
+Members of the Downtown Association in Plattsburgh meeting at Champlain Wine Company on City Hall Place.

 Downtown business owners are taking the vitality of the city into their own hands in a grassroots effort to make the city center a destination.